 - Comfortable advising clients with international estate concerns.
-Past advice has addressed substantial contact with the countires of: Bermuda, Canada, Columbia, Germany, Hong Kong, Netherlands, Mauritius, Nevis, Peru, South Africa, United Kingdom.
+Past advice has addressed substantial contact with the countries of: Bermuda, Brazil, Canada, Columbia, Germany, Hong Kong, Israel, Netherlands, Mauritius, Nevis, Peru, South Africa, Spain, United Kingdom.

-- Appears as expert witness concering tax and fiduciary matters in trust and estate cases.
+- Appears as expert witness concerning tax and fiduciary matters in trust and estate cases.